daed5/serpmaster/Google Autocomplete API/README.md

 [Contact us](#contact-us)

-# How does our Google Autocomplete API work?
+# How does our Google Autocomplete API work

 Our Google Search Suggestions API scrapes SERP data from any browser, device, or location.
 Submit a request and our scraper will deliver real-time data in raw HTML or structured JSON.